Squirrel glider: Diet

 The squirrel glider eats mostly fruit and insects.
 It also feeds on tree sap, mainly eucalyptus or red bloodwood trees.
 In order to get the sap the squirrel glider will pierce the trunk of the tree causing sap to flow out of it.
 It also eats pollen, nectar, leaves, and bark.

 Threats

-Natural predators of the squirrel glider include owls and introduced predators include dogs, cats and foxes.
-Habitat fragmentation and destruction by human agency is also impacting individual populations.
-However, due to large population sizes and occurrence in several protected areas, the species is currently classified as Least Concern (i.e. not yet threatened) by the IUCN.
+Natural predators of the squirrel glider include owls and introduced predators such as dogs, cats and foxes.
+Habitat fragmentation and destruction by human agency is also impacting individual populations, however due to large population sizes and occurrence in several protected areas, the species is currently classified as Least Concern by the IUCN.

 Phylogeny

 The squirrel glider's closest relatives come from the same genus, Petaurus, and they include the sugar glider (P. breviceps), mahogany glider (P. gracilis), northern glider (P. abidi), Biak glider (P. biacensis) and yellow-bellied glider (P. australis).
 It is not yet known which species the gliders diverged from.
 The squirrel glider most likely evolved from a marsupial like a possum that had membranes for gliding.
 Other animals that have this same ancestor include Striped possum and Leadbeaters possum.